-The question of the Pacific Citizen going digital is under-
+The question of the Pacific Citizen going digital is understandably a business decision, but for the generations who have supported the JACL, through thick and thin, they are not a technology-driven society.

-standably a business decision, but for the generations who have supported the JACL, through thick and thin, they are not a going to work as part of their daily routine, and when I go to homes of seniors, I see the Pacific Citizen on a desk or stacked in a pile to show to friends or to keep since they liked an article that was in before the end of the year, just when memberships are up for renewal, gives your older members an opportunity to not renew
+They have been used to having a paper to read at home before going to work as part of their daily routine, and when I go to homes of seniors, I see the Pacific Citizen on a desk or stacked in a pile to show to friends or to keep since they liked an article that was in the issue and wanted to read it again at a later date.

+Having the announcement of the Pacific Citizen going digital before the end of the year, just when memberships are up for renewal, gives your older members an opportunity to not renew their memberships.